InfuseAI/primehub-site/docs/guide_manual/custom-image-guideline.md

   </div>
 </div>

-## Build Images
+## Build Custom Images

-Before `Image Builder` feature is released, administrators can only add images from valid registries on Image Management of PrimeHub.

-With `Image Builder` feature, administrators can build custom images for users according to requirements of environment such as pre-installed python packages, environmental variables configurations, and so on.
+With `Image` feature, administrators can build custom images for users according to requirements of environment such as pre-installed python packages, environmental variables configurations, and so on.
 Those prerequisites which were required to set up manually every time can be set up once in images.
 Users are able to re-use images to proceed to projects without spending time on environment setup after images are instantiated as containers.

-Basically, we can use `Image Builder` to build any images we want; in terms of images for PrimeHub, we use images for two conditions, one is for **Job Submission**, the other is for **JupyterHub**.
+Basically, we can use `Images` to build any images we want; in terms of images for PrimeHub, we use images for two conditions, one is for **Job Submission**, the other is for **JupyterHub**.

 ### For Job Submission